Amy Lamé

-Amy Lamé (née Caddle; born 3 January 1971) is an American-British performer, writer, and TV and radio presenter, known for her one-woman shows, her performance group Duckie, and LGBT-themed media works.
+Amy Lamé (née Caddle; born 3 January 1971) is an American-British performer, writer, media presenter, and former public official.
+She is known for her one-woman shows, her performance group Duckie, LGBT-themed media works, and her service as London's "Night Czar".

-She was appointed by the Mayor of London, Sadiq Khan, as the city's first "Night Czar" in November 2016, with the responsibility of promoting London's varied nightlife both in the UK and internationally, including safeguarding venues across the city.
+Lamé was appointed by the Mayor of London, Sadiq Khan, as the city's first Night Czar in November 2016, with the responsibility of promoting London's varied nightlife both in the UK and internationally, including safeguarding venues across the city.

 Biography

 Amy Lamé was born and raised in Keyport, New Jersey, and moved to London in 1992.

-She is married to Jennie, her partner since 1995.
+She is a lesbian and is married to Jennie (née Hogan), her partner since 1995.

 Career

 Radio

 Lamé presented alongside Danny Baker on BBC London's afternoon show which aired 3–5pm from Monday to Friday.
 On 1 November 2012, it was reported by Danny Baker that the show had been axed and that Lamé earned £50 per episode.

 She was the co-founder and co-presenter of HomoLab, a weekly queer cultural and current affairs podcast, which ran from December 2010 to June 2014.

 Having sat in for a number of DJs on BBC Radio 6 Music (including Tom Ravenscroft, Lauren Laverne, Nemone, and Steve Lamacq), Lamé began hosting her own weekly Sunday show on the station from January 2018, replacing Jarvis Cocker's Sunday Service.